ShevchikUnsupportedProjects/TNTRun/README.md

 The legacy version of TNTRun\_reloaded, version 6.8, can also be downloaded from Spigot by visiting the "Version History" tab on the plugin pages.
 It can also be downloaded from the "Releases" page on GitHub.

-Note that there is a legacy bug fix release (version 6.8.1) only available from the GitHub Releases tab above, which fixes a bug with Featherboard/scoreboards.
-It can be [downloaded here.](https://github.com/steve4744/TNTRun/releases/download/v6.8.1/TNTRun_reloaded_6.8.1.jar "v6.8.1")
+Note that there is a legacy bug fix release (version 6.8.2) only available from the GitHub Releases tab above, which fixes a couple of bugs with Featherboard/scoreboards and with "stats".
+It can be [downloaded here.](https://github.com/steve4744/TNTRun/releases/download/v6.8.1/TNTRun_reloaded_6.8.2.jar "v6.8.2")

 ## Features